musyaree/todolist/README.md

 * Support for saving and loading tasks from files (using file I/O)
 * GUI integration for a more interactive experience
-* Sorting tasks by priority or deadline
+* Sorting tasks by deadline
 * Deadline input using proper `ctime`-based date structures

 ## Author